I read an article about time out this morning that one of my friends had shared on Facebook and it really made me stop and think.

 It was about how punishing your child doesn’t teach them to be accountable for their actions.

 Before becoming a mum I thought that being a parent would instantly give you something in common with every other parent but after Cherry was born I quickly realised that in actual fact there are lots of different ways to bring up your children as well as a lot of judgement and criticism about who is doing things the ‘best’ or ‘right’ way.

 I’ve always tried not to do judge or criticise the way others do things.
 At the end of the day as long as you are doing what you believe to be the best thing for you and your family than surely that is the most important thing?

 Recently I haven’t felt like I’ve been doing the best thing.

 Since she turned three I have been putting her out there so much more.
-It’s not just for hurting J now (which thankfully doesn’t happen very often) but for a lot more.
-Not listening to me, deliberately doing things I ask her not to, slamming the gate at the top of the stairs on purpose to wake up J, the list goes on.
+It’s not just for hurting Tiger now (which thankfully doesn’t happen very often) but for a lot more.
+Not listening to me, deliberately doing things I ask her not to, slamming the gate at the top of the stairs on purpose to wake up Tiger, the list goes on.

 The thing is though that it doesn’t work.
 It’s not stopping her doing the things she’s put out there for and the threat of it doesn’t change her behaviour in any way.

 Lately I haven’t been the parent I want to be.
 I’ve been shouting too much, getting stressed too much and not enjoying my days as much as I should be.
 Tiger still waking up so much at night means I’m absolutely shattered all the time which doesn’t help but I have decided to stop using time out as a way of trying to control Cherry’s behaviour.